patricklafrance/shelby/README.md

         departments: [{ id: 1, name: "Sales" }]
     });

-You can subscribe to a single observable.
+You can subscribe to a single observable

     var firstNameSubscription
         = extendedModel.firstName.shelby.subscribe(firstChangedFunction);

-Or to a set of observables.
+Or to a set of observables

     var addressSubscription
         = extendedModel.address.shelby.subscribe(addressChangedFunction);

-You can pause and resume the subscriptions.
+You can pause and resume the subscriptions

     firstNameSubscription.pause();
     // Do not trigger anything.
     extendedModel.firstName("Jane Doe");
     firstNameSubscription.resume();

-Or you can pause and resume the observable directly.
+Or you can pause and resume the observable directly

     extendedModel.firstName.shelby.pause();
     // Do not trigger anything.